Certificate in Global Kinesiology & Physical Education (U of T Global Scholar)

 This course explores patterns of health and illness among groups (populations) of people.
 Emphasis is on the determinants of health (social political, economic and environmental etc.).
 Students will learn about basic research methods and issues in the field.
 Current examples of major local and global health concerns will be used to illustrate key concepts.

-Prerequisite: Prerequisite: KPE200H1, (KPE290H1/KPE391H1) or KPE291H1 Corequisite: the other of (KPE290H1/KPE391H1) or KPE291H1
+Prerequisite: Prerequisite: KPE200H1, (KPE290H1/KPE391H1) or KPE291H1 Corequisite: the other of (KPE290H1/KPE391H1)

 Course Category: Behavioural (B)